 An employee who has a MRO-verified positive for an illegal drug use will be subject to discipline up to and including termination.
-We are a Second Chance Last Chance Organization but reserve the right to make decisions based on a host of factors which will be on an individual basis.
-An RTA covered USDOT safety-sensitive employee who test positive for alcohol or who refuses a drug or alcohol test will be removed from any safety-sensitive function, placed on administrative leave without pay and disciplined or up to termination. according to section 13 of this policy.
+An RTA covered USDOT safety-sensitive employee who test positive for alcohol or who refuses a drug or alcohol test will be removed from any safety-sensitive function, placed on administrative leave without pay and recommended for termination.
+A pre-termination hearing will also be provided and the employee will be referred to a SAP.
 Additionally, positive test results will be submitted to the Louisiana Office of Motor Vehicles, or appropriate licensing entity of the jurisdiction in which the employee is licensed, in accordance with State and Federal laws.
 Additionally, positive test results will be submitted to the Louisiana Office of Motor Vehicles, of appropriate licensing entity of the jurisdiction in which the employee is licensed, in accordance with State and Federal laws.